 Who have disorders of the lining of the uterus, such as Asherman syndrome (scarring of the uterine lining due to an infection or surgery)

-Having had both a cesarean delivery in a previous pregnancy and having placenta previa in a previous pregnancy greatly increases the risk of placenta accreta in subsequent pregnancies.
-The more cesarean deliveries such women have had, the higher the risk.
+Having had a cesarean delivery in a previous pregnancy and having placenta previa in the current pregnancy greatly increases the risk of placenta accreta in subsequent pregnancies.

 If a woman has conditions that increase the risk of placenta accreta, doctors usually do ultrasonography before delivery to check for placenta accreta.
 Ultrasonography, using a handheld device placed on the abdomen or inside the vagina, may be done periodically, starting at about 20 to 24 weeks of pregnancy.
 If ultrasonography is unclear, MRI may be done.

 If doctors detect placenta accreta before delivery, a cesarean delivery followed by removal of the uterus (cesarean hysterectomy) is typically done.
 For this procedure, the baby is first delivered by cesarean.
 Then the uterus is removed with the placenta in place.
 This procedure is usually done at about 34 weeks of pregnancy.
 It helps prevent potentially life-threatening loss of blood, which can occur when the placenta remains attached after delivery.
 However, the procedure can cause complications, such as profuse bleeding.
 Also, blood clots can develop if the surgery takes a long time and/or requires a long period of bed rest afterward.
 Blood clots can travel through the bloodstream and block an artery in the lungs.
 A cesarean hysterectomy should be done at a hospital that is equipped to handle such complications.